 The action of the frontalis muscle forms horizontal forehead wrinkles or lines.
 It can cause four types of forehead lines, including full straight lines covering the whole forehead, wing-shaped lines with a central depression, short lines, and lateral straight lines (27).

-2. How to get rid of deep forehead wrinkles?
+2. How should one get rid of deep forehead wrinkles?

 If the lines are already present, you may seek help from a board-certified dermatologist to deal with forehead lines.
 You can benefit from less invasive procedures such as skin tightening.
 Lifestyle changes and protecting skin from the sun and other damages with adequate care measures can reduce the intensity of wrinkles on the forehead (10).